hrishihrishi/Reddit-Groq_Bot/README.md

 6.Groq Ai models
 7. content size

-please go through the requirments file for all the pre requesites to run the bot. suchas, api keys, secret id etc
+please go through the requirments file for all the pre requesites to run the bot. suchas, api keys, secret id etc. And copy paste the entire text without changing variable names in python file.